How To Use Tags And Categories For Squarespace SEO

 Tags vs. Categories: What’s The Difference?

-For every tag or category you add, Squarespace creates a dynamic page which is theoretically indexable, though it isn’t added to the sitemap like a static page.
-However, tag pages, like with the slug above, are still disallowed in the robots.txt file.
-So only the dynamic category pages are actually available to be indexed for appearance in search results.
+For a long time it disallowed both tag and category pages.
+Then, Squarespace decided to stop disallowing category pages in the robots.txt file.
+Remember that for every tag or category you add, Squarespace creates a dynamic page, though it isn’t added to the sitemap like a static page.
+But tag pages were still disallowed in the robots.txt file.
+So only the dynamic category pages were actually available to be indexed for appearance in search results.

-Because when you add a category, unlike when you add a tag, you’re actually adding another page to the sum total of indexable, unblocked pages on your website.
-That’s the most important difference between tags and categories in Squarespace.
+It used to be that when you add a category, unlike when you add a tag, you were actually adding another page to the sum total of indexable, unblocked pages on your website.
+That was the most important difference between tags and categories in Squarespace.
+Now, however, you can choose what gets indexed.

-See the connection with the more-is-better fallacy?
-When you add a pile of categories to your posts because it feels good, you’re actually adding a bunch of pages that could be having the effect of diluting the importance of other pages on your website, just like any low-performing page would.
+What should you do?
+Keep in mind the more-is-better fallacy.
+When you add a pile of categories and tags to your posts because it feels good, you’re actually adding a bunch of pages that could be having the effect of diluting the importance of other pages on your website, just like any low-performing page would, unless you choose to “hide” these pages.

 How To Use Categories To Improve Squarespace SEO

-Now, before you swear off categories altogether, you might very well want such pages.
-But it depends.
+Should you allow category pages to be indexed? it depends.
 What kind of site architecture do you want?
 In other words, how do you want to organize your site?

 Assuming you have a reasonably sizable amount of content to organize, you might want to go with a type of strategy that gets called different things by different people for a similar style of grouping content, pillar pages with topic clusters being one.
 A second option is to make life easier on yourself and just use category pages.